sparkon7/circuitpython-curriculum/1/readme.md

 ```

 # `for` loops, `range()` and `len()` functions
 A `for` loop is used to iterate over a sequence of data, such as a `list`, `str`, or `dict`.
 Using a `for` loop you can execute code for each item in the sequence.
-- Print each item in a list
+Looping over a sequence is easy...
 ```python
 data = [1, 2, 3]
 for x in data: